- SkillCat Team

 State and Pressure Changes

-In this module, we show how refrigerant state and pressure changes through each piece of refrigeration equipment.
+In this module, we show how refrigerant state and pressure change through each piece of refrigeration equipment.
 Skip to quiz!

 1. State Changes